 Reflection on Matthew 2:13-18 ~

-People have been massacred throughout history because they do not meet a certain qualification.
-Behind this is evil that subtlety supports anger and continues to infiltrate the human sphere creating these unjustifiable acts.
+Throughout history there has been unjustified killing because someone does not meet a certain qualification to a person or worse a group.
+Evil continues to subtlety supports anger and infiltrates our human sphere.
 Due to my father’s exposure and one of my children’s education, the sadness of the Holocaust is never far from my thoughts.
-It is one of the reasons I have learned to weep and pray deeply with Joseph, so he may help me replace anger with peace.
+For help finding peace I have learned it is ok to have lamenting thoughts and pray deeply with Saint Joseph as he knew what was about to take place.

 Matthew 2 New Revised Standard Version Catholic Edition (NRSVCE)

 13 Now after they had left, an angel of the Lord appeared to Joseph in a dream and said, “Get up, take the child and his mother, and flee to Egypt, and remain there until I tell you; for Herod is about to search for the child, to destroy him.”
 14 Then Joseph got up, took the child and his mother by night, and went to Egypt, 15 and remained there until the death of Herod.
 This was to fulfill what had been spoken by the Lord through the prophet, “Out of Egypt I have called my son.”

 The Massacre of the Infants

 16 When Herod saw that he had been tricked by the wise men, he was infuriated, and he sent and killed all the children in and around Bethlehem who were two years old or under, according to the time that he had learned from the wise men.
 17 Then was fulfilled what had been spoken through the prophet Jeremiah:

 wailing and loud lamentation,